 Blackbutt Reserve is a nature park that has a lot of wildlife and a few picnic areas.
 A great spot to hit in case the waves are too rough at the beach.

 There is no entry fee, and you get to see peacocks & kangaroos roaming freely.

-Fort Scratchley boasts over one hundred years of history of protecting the land from invading naval vessels, and is also a great spot for whale watching during winters.
+Fort Scratchley boasts over one hundred years of history of protecting the land from invading naval vessels and is also a great spot for whale watching during winters.
 There is no entry fee and the guided tour is only $12.50!

 Merriweather Ocean Baths are popular sea baths/swimming pools, where locals and tourists enjoy their summer (similar to Bondi Iceberg Pool).

 Bogey Hole is a rock pool and another brilliant spot for swimming.
-The view of Newcastle coastal line from here is spectacular.
+The view of the Newcastle coastal line from here is spectacular.

 Nobby’s Light House and Newcastle Memorial walk are other interesting things to do.